bodhish/Personal-Assistant/README.md

 The system runs of raspbian OS, we are using google cloud vision for image regignition and processing which is suplimented with google assistant sdk for voice command processing.
 The system runs the python the program using flask server.
 IFFT acts as the medium of connection between google assistant and flask server.
 Ngork is used to expose the local server online for tunneling processes.

 ### 2.1 Raspbian OS
 Raspbian is a Debian-based computer operating system for Raspberry Pi.
 There are several versions of Raspbian including Raspbian Stretch and Raspbian Jessie.
-Since 2015 it has been officially provided by the Raspberry Pi Foundation as the primary operating system for the family of Raspberry Pi single-board computers.[16]
-Raspbian was created by Mike Thompson and Peter Green as an independent project.[17]
-The initial build was completed in June 2012.[18]
+Since 2015 it has been officially provided by the Raspberry Pi Foundation as the primary operating system for the family of Raspberry Pi single-board computers.
+Raspbian was created by Mike Thompson and Peter Green as an independent project.
+The initial build was completed in June 2012.
 The operating system is still under active development.
 Raspbian is highly optimized for the Raspberry Pi line's low-performance ARM CPUs.
 Using NOOBS is the easiest way to install Raspbian on your SD card.
 To get hold of a copy of NOOBS, The steps are listed below:

 Download NOOBS by clicking on the Noobs icon Fig 7.1.
 The simplest option is to download the zip archive of the files.
 Extract the downloaded files on to the SD Card and eject the SD card.